ORIENTATION IS JUST AROUND THE CORNER!

-Please also note that freshman orientation is a two-day program.
-It is mandatory to attend all sessions on day one (into the evening), and all sessions on day two (which end by 1:00 pm).
+Please also note that first year orientation is a two-day program.
+It is mandatory to attend all sessions on day one (into the evening), and all sessions on day two (which end around 2:00pm).
 See the frequently asked questions section of the orientation web page for more information.

 Immunization Requirement Form

 Watch for your immunization requirement form mailing from the UNI Student Health Clinic prior to your orientation session.
 Review the requirements and mail information to the health clinic, or bring it with you to orientation.
 View requirements here: Immunization Requirements.

 Financial Aid Tasks

 1) Review your online Financial Aid Award Notification (accessible mid-spring), available through MyUNIverse within your "Student Center" .
 Paper award letters are no longer mailed to students; all initial awards are available on MyUNIverse.
 Grants and UNI scholarships are automatically accepted for students.
 Work-study and loans require acceptance via the online award.
 Please read the materials that accompany the Financial Aid Award for more information on loans and other forms of financial aid.

 2) Report all off-campus/hometown scholarships to the UNI Office of Student Financial Aid.
 This can be done via the online award by clicking " Report Other Aid" within your Student Center.